 Applications in the first instance to Bob Kane, Commercial Director.

-Holders of posts 1a and 1b above report to the Director of Home Chess
+The holder of this post reports to the Director of Home Chess

 (Alex Holowczak Email: email@example.com)

 Please contact him for further details and to make applications

 National Primary Schools Co-ordinator (South)